Which AI Model Should You Use? The Complete 2026 Guide

 Best AI for Coding

-DeepSeek V3.2 is the best free option for coding, with strong performance on standard benchmarks and no usage limits.
+DeepSeek is the best free option for coding.
+Its web chat carries no usage cap, its weights are published under an open licence so the model can run on your own hardware, and its API rate card sits at a fraction of the American labs' per-token pricing.
 For budget-conscious developers who cannot afford $20 per month, DeepSeek handles most coding tasks competently.

 Best AI for Writing